Ingka Group acquires Locus! Built for the real world, backed for the long run. Read here>Read the full story>

 One of the biggest misconceptions about AI in logistics is that it requires long timelines to deliver value.

 Operational efficiencies—such as reduced distance traveled, improved route planning, and better capacity utilization—translate into immediate cost savings.
+With AI-driven modernization delivering an average 30% reduction in operational overhead across Southeast Asian logistics operations, the financial case is increasingly straightforward.

 At the same time, improvements in delivery reliability reduce customer service burden and increase retention.
+Fewer failed deliveries mean fewer redelivery costs, fewer customer complaints, and stronger brand loyalty.

 The Strategic Shift: Logistics as a Competitive Differentiator